Michael Eriksson

 To reconnect with the above: If classic literature should be studied, then start with Aesop or similar material.
 (More typically proposed classic works often contain much wisdom, but in a less accessible and less condensed way than Aesop.)

-Similarly, some subjects may simply be of so little relevance that they cannot be justified as curricular and mandatory classes: Consider e.g. the mandatory wood-shop and “textile-shop” (integrated in home economics in the US system?) that I had two hours a week of for the first six years of schooling—I cannot recall ever having used what I learned there in any form (I have used hammers and screw-drivers, even sewing needles; but not in a way that would have required me to have had any kind of previous instruction—a hammer is a hammer, not an aeroplane).
+Similarly, some subjects might simply be of so little relevance that they cannot be justified as curricular and mandatory classes: Consider e.g. the mandatory wood-shop and “textile-shop” (integrated in home economics in the U.S. system?) that I had for two hours a week for the first six years of school—I cannot recall ever having used what I learned there in any form (I have used hammers and screw-drivers, even sewing needles; but not in a way that would have required me to have had any kind of previous instruction—a hammer is a hammer, not an airplane).
 These subjects were outdated in the eighties; they are even more so now.
 In the past, knowing how to work wood or use a sewing machine were important skills—today they are something mainly for hobbyists.
 (I note, further, that some practical skills that can actually be useful in the modern world, e.g. how replace a light-switch, were not taught.)

 Side-note: